AlexK020908/210-project/README.md

   - purchases of proxy plans and their corresponding price (proxies are IP addresses that hinder the site from detecting multiple purchases from a single address).
   - purchases of third party solvers and their corresponding price (Third party solvers solve captcha for the user).
-  - purchases of notification groups and their price
+  - purchases of notification cook groups and their corresponding price

 ## who will use my application and why am I intrigued in creating it?
 This application is for people who like to bot sneakers and like to have a place to organize their profits and loses.